Al-un/beerworld/aws_cloudformation-static-website/README.md

 Filling the properties boils down to googling the properties list and pick up the relevant ones.
 The [Resources documentation](#resources-documentation) section is a list of such documentation links.

-If we want to name our bucket `bw-basic-hosting`, our template can be defined as
+If we want to name our bucket `bw-hosting-basic`, our template can be defined as

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09